 How do I know which pathway is right for me?

 This is a question we often receive during enquiries.
 It really depends on your professional or personal goals and we recommend reaching out to us for an initial exchange by email, Skype, or another online platform.

 In this exchange, we can discuss if one of our courses is a good fit for you.
 You’ll also be able to ask questions relevant to your personal situation and professional or academic goals and needs.

 While a direct exchange is the best way to answer your questions, we hope the below information will be helpful too.

 Each of our practitioner diplomas is designed to follow a similar progression.
 All students complete the first Module on Positive Psychology Fundamentals.
-This is also the Certificate mentioned above.
+This is also the Diploma mentioned above.
 It serves as a knowledge base for future practice.

 In this first phase of learning, you will embark on a challenging but rewarding journey through the academic and scientific study of Positive Psychology.
 You will also be introduced to other areas of psychology relevant to your future practice, such as Cognitive Psychology, Humanistic Psychology, and Social Psychology.

 You will be encouraged to explore topics that interest you within the curriculum units.
 These units include:

 - The Psychology of Authenticity

 - The Psychology of Resilience